kwizzlesurp10-ctrl/LLMAgentbuilder/README.md

 **Issue**: Agent execution times out

 - **Solution**: Check that your agent code is valid Python and doesn't have infinite loops.
 The sandbox has a 30-second timeout.

-**Issue**: Hugging Face Spaces build fails with "openvscode-server" download error

-- **Cause**: This is a known issue with Hugging Face Spaces' dev-mode feature.
-The injected vscode stage tries to download openvscode-server from GitHub, which can fail due to network issues.
-- **Solutions**:
-  1. **Disable dev-mode** (recommended): In your Space settings, disable "Dev Mode" if you don't need the VS Code interface
-  2. **Retry the build**: This is often a temporary network issue on HF Spaces' side
-  3. **Wait and retry**: HF Spaces infrastructure issues are usually resolved within a few hours
-- **Note**: Our Dockerfile includes all necessary tools (`wget`, `tar`, `git`) for dev-mode compatibility, but we cannot control the injected stages that HF Spaces adds.

 ## 📈 Roadmap